-- ...then the web server process looks for a file with the special name index.html (or index.php) within ab123's public html directory, and tries to send that as its result. - NOTE that index.html must be world-readable!
+- ...then the web server process looks for a file with the special name index.html (or index.php) within ab123's public_html directory, and tries to send that index.'s contents as the request result back to the requesting browser. - NOTE that index.html must be world-readable!
 You can make it so using: